 I always use Google Flights as they have a calendar where you can see the prices and I sign up to their alerts.
 Also check how much it’d be to buy separate 1 way tickets instead of round trip, ours were cheaper buying separate in December.

-And sign up for cheap flight websites like Scott’s Cheap Flights.
+We always suggest signing up for subscription flight finder websites like Going or Dollar Flight Club.
 They find error fares, cheap flights and extra promos which is really awesome if you have your eye on one destination or if you’re flexible in dates.

 Christoph says